Applications

 - The deadlines for submitting applications are 20 February, 20 May, 20 August and 20 November.
 If the last day for the submission of applications falls on a weekend or a public holiday, the deadline is on the very next working day.

-- Applications can be submitted until midnight.
-Applications received after midnight will be reviewed in the next round.
+- Applications can be submitted until 23:59.
+Applications submitted after 24:00 will be considered in the next round.

 Before submitting your application, please follow this link and this link to read how the different forms of support are paid, how to apply for support and how your application is processed, and what happens if funding paid out has to be repaid to the Endowment.
 You can also view the terms and conditions for the specific endowment that you intend to apply to by selecting it from the Endowments drop-down menu above.